thealphadollar/Collect-Clone/README.md

 Since it is convenient to use the in-built database handler, the project uses sqlite3 from python.
-This is convenient in case of projects with long but less number of write requests; once the number of requests increase, the database slows down since the writes happens sequentially.
+This is convenient in case of projects with long but less number of write requests; once the number of requests increases, the database slows down since the writes happen sequentially.

 #### Less Data In Example 2

-Instead of the specified 20 million rows, dummy data for exmaple 2 has 2 million rows because of the limit github imposes on uploaded file's size.
+Instead of the specified 20 million rows, dummy data for example 2 has 2 million rows because of the limit GitHub imposes on uploaded file's size.

 We could use something like Git-Large_File manager but then it adds on unnecessary complexity in the git management.